 Login with AAD credentials – Azure VM

 How to enable Azure AD Join for Azure VMs?
 Login to Azure VM with AAD credentials.
 While creating an Azure Virtual Machine, you need to select the following option called – Login with AAD credentials to ON

 NOTE! – More details about the Azure Virtual Machine creation process are available in the previous post.

 AAD Login for Windows VM hosted in Azure

 AAD login for the Windows process is part of the virtual machine creation ARM template when you select the option “Login with AAD Credentials = ON.”

 The build process of Azure AD Joined (?
 Is this really AAD Joined VM?)
 Azure VM is completed.
-Now, you can logon to VM using the local admin account to check the experience if you are interested:)
+Now, you can log in to VM using the local admin account to check the experience if you are interested:)

-In this post (below), I have explained how to take RDP of Azure VM using Azure AD credential from the Azure Bastion solution.
+In this post (below), I have explained how to take the RDP of Azure VM using Azure AD credentials from the Azure Bastion solution.
 Learn more about Azure Bastion.

 Configure RDP Access for Azure VM